Indications for Testing

 - Monitor changes in drug concentrations related to aging, pregnancy, or clinical status

-Therapeutic and toxic ranges are typically established in the following specimen types: serum, plasma, and whole blood.
+Therapeutic and toxic ranges are typically established for serum, plasma, and whole blood specimens.
+Urine should not be utilized for TDM.

 Serum/Plasma and Whole Blood